We’re

 Founder & CEO

-Before diving into ocean and coral reef conservation, Richard first worked at some of the top London advertising agencies and then as an artist and underwater photographer.
-It is this background that has guided his unique creative and business-thinking approach to ocean conservation.
+Before diving into ocean and coral reef conservation, Richard worked at some of the top London advertising agencies and then as an artist and underwater photographer.
+This background has guided his unique creative and business-thinking approach to ocean conservation.
 His major successes include: 1) inventing the camera that took Google Street View underwater, 2) pioneering virtual reality ocean education, currently available to over 90 million kids, 3) leading the most comprehensive underwater photographic survey of the world’s coral reefs with over 1 million images captured and analyzed (XL Catlin Seaview Survey), 4) revealing the crisis facing coral reefs due to climate change in the Netflix Original Documentary, Chasing Coral, 5) Developing a science-based global plan for targeting coral reef conservation efforts called 50 Reefs.

 PASSIONATE PEOPLE ACCELERATING OCEAN SCIENCE AND CONSERVATION ACTION